Statistics about veganism

 UK surveys show that younger adults are more likely to be vegan; the demographic group in Britain most commonly adhering to a vegan diet is women aged 18 to 34.
 This finding is consistent with results from other countries.
 So, the number of vegans is likely to continue to grow, as younger people pass their diets down to their children.

-This has led to a huge increase in the demand for plant-based and vegan foods:
+Whichever survey you look at, there is a huge increase in the demand for plant-based and vegan foods:

 - The global food market provides a good indication of how veganism is exploding around the world.
 In 2021, the global vegan food market was close to 16 billion US dollars.
 It is expected to reach a value of over 24 billion by 2026.